Ukraine’s inflation continues to soar, hits 21.5% in June

 With budget spending running at some $9bn a month, according to the Ministry of Finance, but revenues down to some $4bn a month, the government has turned to the NBU that is now directly funding government expenditure by printing money.
 International donors have promised some $16bn in budgetary support, but distribution of that money has become bogged down in bureaucracy.
 Since the start of the war, Western donors have sent a total of $8.6bn to support budgetary spending, a sum dubbed “peanuts” by Elina Ribakova, deputy chief economist at IIF.

 Despite the huge NBU rate hike, consumer price inflation rose again in June to 21.5% on an annualised basis, up from 18% the month before.
-The NBU’s ability to bring rates down will depend on foreign funding for the budget and while it is still printing money to fund the war inflation is expected to continue to climb.
+The NBU’s ability to bring rates down will depend on foreign funding for the budget and while it is still printing money to fund the war inflation is anticipated to continue to climb.